jeremy-smith-11/DocSum_QA/README.md

 This project is licensed under the MIT License.
 ### Acknowledgements

-Hugging Face: For providing powerful NLP models.
+Ollama: For working with (local) Ollama and Llama large language models.
 Streamlit: For making it easy to build interactive web applications.